 With a bit, you get a pointy middle tip as a guide, and thus, you would like to use some strength to carry it in position, be it when drilling straight or at an angle.

 With its circular design, a Forstner bit is right for precision drilling.
 Its outer rim blade allows for precision cutting at the precise point you would like the opening and creates a clean flat-bottom.
 It also prevents shifting as you start the cut.

 With a bit, however, you'll modify the form of the opening by tilting its sides.
-It provides you with some customization options because it's possible to carve out a tapered hole or drill a smaller hole than the dimensions of the bit.
+It provides you with some customization options because it's possible to carve out a tapered hole or drill a smaller hole than the dimensions of the drill bit.